-(b) Transactions with key management personnel and their related parties
+(a) Transactions with key management personnel and their related parties

 During the year a number of key management personnel and their related entities purchased club membership packages, partnership arrangements, match day tickets, club merchandise, attended club functions, made donations and contributed towards fundraising activities.
 The terms and conditions of the transactions with key management personnel were no more favourable than those available, or which might be reasonably expected to be available on similar transactions to non-key management personnel related entities on an arm's length basis.
-Appointment of a new Director in 2022 has resulted in an increase in related party transactions.

 Sales to KMP and their Related Parties Purchases from KMP and their Related Parties Donations Received from KMP and their Related Parties Amounts Owed by KMP and their Related Parties Amounts Payable to KMP and their Related Parties

 \$ \$ \$ \$ \$

+2023 468,933 327,063 310,000 9,702 -

 2022 356,549 232,970 311,060 113,066 27,361

-2021 93,295 6,000 188,000 - 500